All Episodes

 But as much as I'd like to see her fade into oblivion, it might be kind of fun.

-I might support her if she runs against Comrade Bill De Blasio.
+I might support her if she runs against Comrade Bill de Blasio.

-I'm just chatting to it.
+I'm just chilling.

 I can't do that.

-I got to support Bo Deedle.
+I've got to support Bo Didle.

 He's my buddy.

-Beau for mayor.
+Bo for mayor.

 I support Bo.